dwavesystems/dwave-ocean-sdk/docs/quantum_research/topologies.rst

 QPU's graph available to users is the *working graph*.
 The yield\ [#]_ of the working graph is the percentage of working qubits that are present.

-Due to various events, qubits may no longer meet the required specifications and at that time the qubits and associated couplers are removed from the working graph, which results in the working graph being versioned.
-The version of the working graph is tracked in the :ref:`property_qpu_graph_id` QPU solver property.
-If the removed qubits are used in a problem's :ref:`embedding <qpu_embedding_intro>`, the problem must be re-embedded.
+Due to various events during the operation of the QPU, qubits may no longer meet the required specifications and at that time the qubits and associated couplers are removed from the working graph; qubits and associated couplers may also be added back.
+Both adding and removing qubits and couplers result in the working graph being versioned.
+The version of the working graph is tracked in the ``graph_id`` solver resource field (see the "Solver Resource Fields" table on the "2xx responses" tab in :ref:`sapi_rest_get_remote_solver_config`).
+If the affected qubits are used in a problem's :ref:`embedding <qpu_embedding_intro>`, such as one that uses the :class:`~dwave.system.composites.FixedEmbeddingComposite` class, the problem must be re-embedded.

 .. [#]
     Manufacturing variations and the need to prepare the QPU to operate at